Rickdesa/rickdesa.github.io/index.md

 Previously, I was post-doc researcher at the University of Siena from February 2024 to January 2025 for a project based on social statistics.

-I got my P.h.D. in May 2024 in Statistical sciences with a thesis based on semi-parametric tests for regression models.
+I got my PhD title in May 2024 in Statistical sciences at the University of Padova with a thesis based on semi-parametric tests for regression models.
+During my PhD I did a visiting period of six months at the Department of Biomedical Data Sciences of Leiden University (The Netherlands).

-As a student, I got my master in Statistics at University of Siena in April 2020.
+As an undergraduate student, I got my master in Statistics at University of Siena in April 2020.

 ## Research Interests

 - **Meta-analysis**
+- **Robust inference**
-- **Machine Learning**
+- **Multiple-testing procedures**
+- **Statistical applications in social studies**

 {% include_relative _includes/publications.md %}